 As part of the remit of the Horticulture and Site manager, the Charity is looking at development opportunities for the site at Ifield.
+The Ifield Garden Nursery is now open all year round to the public to encourage more interaction with the community and to support opportunities to develop traineeships and apprenticeships in partnership with local colleges and business.

-The land is also prime for use by others and so this is being investigated to determine how it can be utilised most effectively whilst maintaining site safety for the people we support and staff who access the site.
+The land at the site is also prime for use by others and so this is being investigated to determine how it can be utilised most effectively whilst maintaining site safety for the people we support and staff who access the site.